EllieTellieP-gif/Trial/README.md

 # Trial
-# My new trial exmaple for my portfolio.
+# My new trial example for my portfolio.